lknelson/computational-grounded-theory/data/README.txt

 	2: Second Wave (1964-1984)

     H. Name: text_string
        Description: Raw text of the document sorted alphabetically, for copyright reasons

     I. Name: word_count
        Description: Number of words in the document

+    J. Name: author
+       Description: Last name of the author of the document, if known.
+The author may also be an organization, CWLU or Hull House.
+If uknown or not indicated, the value is set to missing (NaN).

+    K. Name: page_number
+       Description: Document page number as an integer, if known.
+If not known or not indicated, the value is set to missing (NaN).

+    L. article_title
+       Description: Title of article document is from, if known.
+If not known or not indicated, the value is set to missing (NaN).